-Learning support is offered in most, if not all schools but the quality, accessibility and success varies vastly.
-Here at Maltman’s Green School we pride ourselves on our exceptional learning support.
+Learning support is offered in most schools but the quality, accessibility and success varies vastly.
+Here at Maltman’s Green we pride ourselves on our exceptional learning support.
 Girls are given the time and attention they need, with an individualised programme monitored by regular target setting.

 Maltman’s Green is a non-selective school and we welcome girls from all backgrounds.
 With specialist learning support teachers headed up by a qualified educational psychologist we are able to provide support to girls with dyslexia, dyscalculia, dyspraxia, attention deficit, hearing impairment and those needing assistance with processing and working memory.
 We also provide support for children with English as an additional language, including those who join the school with little to no English.
 Our learning support is so strong that all girls with specific and personalised Special Educational Needs plans gained places in their preferred senior school for 2018 entry.